NukeMail

 TL;DR

-NukeMail premium extends your inbox lifetime, removes all ads, unlocks up to 10 email addresses, and gives access to exclusive domains.
+NukeMail premium keeps your inbox active longer and removes all ads.
+You get up to 20 email addresses and gain access to exclusive domains.
 Pay $3/week...

 Pay-As-You-Go, Not a Subscription

-NukeMail premium uses a pay-as-you-go model: you buy time in blocks of one week ($3), one month ($9), or three months ($20).
-You pay once, get the premium features for that duration, and when the time runs out, you are back to free.
-There is no auto-renewal, no recurring charge, and no "cancel before you get billed next month" anxiety.
+NukeMail premium uses a pay-as-you-go model.
+You buy time in blocks of one week for $3, one month for $9 or three months for $20.
+You pay once and get the premium features for that duration.
+When the time runs out you are back to free.
+There is no auto-renewal and no recurring charge.
+You won't have any anxiety about needing to cancel before you get billed next month.

-This model exists because subscriptions are a poor fit for how most people use temporary email.
-You might need it intensively for a week while signing up for a bunch of services, then not touch it for months.
+This model exists because subscriptions don't fit how most people use temporary email.
+You might need it a lot for one week while signing up for a bunch of services.
+Then you won't touch it for months.
 A subscription charges you for those idle months.
-Pay-as-you-go means you only pay when you are actually using the service.
+Pay-as-you-go means you only pay when you're actually using the service.

-If you buy time while you still have time remaining, the new purchase stacks on top of your existing balance.
-Buy a week with 3 days left and you get 10 days total.
-This makes it easy to top up before a busy period without losing any time you have already paid for.
+If you buy more time while you still have days left, the new purchase adds to your existing balance.
+Buy a week when you have 3 days remaining and you get 10 days total.
+This helps you top up before a busy period without losing any time you already paid for.

 What Premium Unlocks

-The most significant premium feature is extended inbox lifetime.
+The biggest premium feature is the extended inbox lifetime.
 Free inboxes lock after 24 hours.
-Premium inboxes stay fully active for as long as your paid time lasts, with no countdown timer and no lockout.
-If you are using a temp email for a project that spans days or weeks, premium makes that seamless.
+Premium inboxes stay fully active for as long as your paid time lasts because there is no countdown timer and no lockout.
+If you are using a temp email for a project that spans days or weeks, premium makes that process easy.

-Premium also increases your address limit from 1 to 10 email addresses under a single access code.
-This is useful for testing multiple signups, maintaining separate addresses for different services, or having a general-purpose address alongside purpose-specific ones.
+Premium also boosts your address limit from 1 to 20 under a single access code.
+This helps when you're testing multiple signups.
+You can maintain separate addresses for different services or keep a general-purpose address alongside ones built for specific tasks.

-Additional premium benefits include zero ads (the ad slots do not even render), access to premium-only domains that are kept out of public rotation for better blocklist avoidance, and a three-month dormant period after your paid time expires, giving you a generous window to re-up if you want to keep your addresses.
+Premium accounts also come with zero ads because the ad slots do not even render.
+You get access to premium-only domains that stay out of public rotation for better blocklist avoidance.
+Your account also enters a three-month dormant period after your paid time expires.
+This gives you a generous window to re-up if you want to keep your addresses.

 Unlocking a Locked Inbox

-One of the most practical uses for premium is unlocking a locked inbox.
-When a free user's 24 hours expire, their inbox enters a locked state where they can see sender names and subject lines but cannot read the email content.
-This locked state persists for 13 more days.
+A premium account lets you unlock an inbox that has already expired.
+Once a free user's 24 hours are up, the inbox enters a locked state.
+You can see sender names and subject lines in this mode but you can't read the actual email content.
+This locked state stays active for 13 more days.

-If you realize after your inbox locks that you need to read an email — maybe a confirmation code you forgot to copy, or a receipt you need for an expense report — you can upgrade to premium and immediately regain full access.
-The locked emails are still there, just behind a paywall.
+If you realize after your inbox locks that you need to read an email, you might be in trouble.
+Maybe it's a confirmation code you forgot to copy or a receipt you need for an expense report.
+You can upgrade to premium and immediately regain full access.
+The locked emails are still there waiting for you, just behind a paywall.

 Multiple Addresses Under One Code

 Free users get one email address per access code.
-Premium users can have up to 10 addresses, each on potentially different domains, all accessible through the same code and the same inbox interface.
+If you upgrade to Premium you can have up to 20 addresses.
+You can put these on different domains and manage them all through the same code and the same inbox interface.

-All addresses under a premium code share the same inbox view.
-Emails are organized together but show which address they were sent to, so you can filter and manage multiple streams without switching between separate inboxes.
-When your premium time expires, all 10 addresses enter the dormant state together.
+All addresses tied to a single premium code share the same inbox view.
+Emails are grouped together but clearly show which address they were sent to.
+You can filter and manage these multiple streams without switching between separate inboxes.
+Once your premium time expires all addresses enter the dormant state at the same time.

 Pricing Rationale

-The pricing is designed to be accessible for individual users while sustainable for the service.
-At $3 per week, it is roughly the cost of a coffee.
-At $9 per month, it is comparable to a streaming subscription but without the recurring commitment.
-The 3-month option at $20 offers the best per-day value for users who know they will need extended service.
+The pricing is meant to be affordable for individuals and sustainable for the service itself.
+You can pay $3 per week which is about the cost of a coffee.
+The $9 per month option is similar to a streaming subscription but you don't have to worry about a recurring commitment.
+The 3-month option for $20 provides the best value per day if you know you need the service for a longer period.

 After Premium Expires

-When your paid time runs out, your inbox enters a dormant state similar to the free user locked state.
-You can see email metadata (sender, subject) but not content.
-This dormant state lasts for three months — much longer than the two-week window free users get.
+Once your paid time expires your inbox enters a dormant state just like the free user locked state.
+You can view email metadata like the sender or subject but you cannot see the actual content.
+This dormant state lasts for three months.
+That is much longer than the two-week window free users get.

-During the dormant period, your email addresses are still reserved.
+Your email addresses stay reserved while the account is dormant.
 No one else can register them.
-New emails sent to those addresses are silently discarded (since the inbox is not active), but the addresses remain yours if you choose to re-up with another premium purchase.
+New emails sent to those addresses are silently discarded because the inbox isn't active.
+The addresses remain yours if you choose to re-up with another premium purchase.

 RELATED GUIDES